 When administrators insist that SLPs make up sessions, SLPs should check their employment agreement regarding these matters.
 Furthermore, there are other options for districts to obtain qualified providers for missed services through contracted agencies and summer employment.
-Schools could also consider maintaining a pool or list of qualified substitutes.
+Schools may also consider maintaining a pool or list of qualified substitutes.
 ASHA members who are addressing the issue of missed services are encouraged to share ED's letter of clarification with their administrators and to request a meeting with the IEP team when the SLP feels that a substitute is needed.